2016 Fantasy Football Rankings - PPR Rankings - Running Backs- Updated: Monday, August 15th

 10. Doug Martin, Tampa Bay Buccaneers

-As a rookie, Martin exploded onto the scene with 1,926 yards from scrimmage and 12 touchdowns.
-After two injury-plagued disappointing campaigns, Martin exceeded the value of his 2015 draft slot with 1,673 YFS and seven touchdowns last season.
-Re-signing with the Bucs this offseason, Martin should rank near the top of the league in workload and production provided he can stay healthy.
+After two injury-plagued and disappointing campaigns, Martin exceeded the value of his 2015 draft slot and finished second to only Adrian Peterson for the 2015 NFL rushing title.
+With 1,673 YFS and seven touchdowns last season, Martin should rank near the top of the league in workload and production provided he can stay healthy.

 One of the most versatile running backs in the league, Forte turned 30 in December and signed as a free agent with the Jets this offseason.
 Even though he missed three games last season, Forte averaged close to 100 yards -- 69.1 rushing and 29.9 receiving -- per game in 2015.
 Forte won't dominate touches in the Jets' backfield the way he did in Chicago, but he's a solid RB2 in 2016.

 Totaling 3,001 yards from scrimmage with 24 total touchdowns in his first two seasons, Lacy disappointed fantasy owners with less than 1,000 YFS and just five total touchdowns.
 Ceding more work than expected to James Starks last season, Lacy has shed weight this offseason and a fitter version is poised to bounce back as he enters a contract season.

 Missing four games in his first season with the Bills, McCoy averaged nearly 20 touches (19.58/G) and 100 YFS (98.92/G) per game.
 Assuming good health, McCoy should rank near the top of the league leaders in usage and YFS in 2016 for the run-heavy Bills.